filamentphp/panels/docs/03-resources/08-global-search.md

 This attribute is used to retrieve the search result title for that record.

-> Your resource needs to have an Edit or View page to allow the global search results to link to a URL, otherwise no results will be returned for this resource.
+**Note:** Your resource needs to have an Edit or View page to allow the global search results to link to a URL, otherwise no results will be returned for this resource.

 You may customize the title further by overriding `getGlobalSearchResultTitle()` method: